top of page

 What is a Contemplative?

-In the third century, a group of disenfranchised Christians sought the refuge of the Egyptian desert in order to seek a deeper connection to God.
-These wild and zealous individuals became known as the Desert Fathers.
+In the third century, groups of Christians sought the refuge of the Egyptian desert in order to seek a deeper connection to God.
+Some of these zealous individuals became known as the Desert Fathers.
 In that desert, they forged out a new way of knowing God, which was the oldest way.
 That new/old way became known as Contemplation.
-Contemplation is a form of prayer, that seeks more than just asking God to do things for us.
+Contemplation is a form of prayer that seeks more than just asking God to do things for us.
 Contemplation seeks God Himself.
 Contemplation takes the Apostle Paul's admonition to "pray without ceasing" literally, and seriously (1 Thessalonians 5:17).
 Contemplation sees prayer as a continual communion with God.
 As Christians, we are to walk through the world with God and Jesus, through the indwelling of the Holy Spirit.

 Eventually, Contemplation became re-ingested into the Roman Catholic Church as Monasticism, where monks and nuns were allowed to pursue this unique connection with God in the larger Christian Religion, a religion mostly focused on mediating salvation through priests and sacraments.
 While the Chrisitan Religion was focused on going to the right place, and doing the right rituals in order to be right with God, Monasticism and Contemplation were about a personal knowing of a personal God.

 Contemplation was thus preserved within the Catholic Church, but only as a small, fringe subset that the average Christian knew little about, and could not practice for themselves.
-This was the dominate form of Christianity for over a thousand years, until the Protestant Reformation.
-Christianity became a religion of rules and rituals, where only a small group of people called Monks practiced knowing God.
+The Roman Catholic Church was the dominate form of Christianity for over a thousand years, until the Protestant Reformation.
+Under Roman Catholicism, Christianity became a religion of rules and rituals, where only a small group of people called Monks practiced knowing God.
 But the pursuit of relationship with God was central to Christ's mission on the earth.

 What is a Contemplative?
-Individuals who know God.
+Individuals who pursue knowing God.

 Why a Contemplative in Every Church?

-When I stumbled upon Contemplation in my forties, I found what I'd been journeying towards my whole life, at least it felt like that.
+When I stumbled upon Contemplation in my forties, I found what I'd been journeying towards for most of my Christian life.

-Every church needs a Contemplative, because every church needs to make a true knowing of God central to its function and community.
+Every church needs Contemplatives, because every church should pursue knowing God .
 The local church body has multiple functions.
 It is a place for friendship, teaching, worship, outreach, and benevolence.
 The local church body needs many different kinds of leaders.
 It needs pastors, administrators, teachers, youth leaders, worship teams, and many other kinds of volunteers.
 But it also needs Contemplatives.

 Contemplatives are a special breed.
 They aren't likely to gravitate towards the more up-front kinds of roles in a church.
 They are usually introverts, and prefer silence and aloneness over large crowds and noise.
 They aren't likely to be a pastor, administrator, youth leader, or active volunteer.
 Sometimes, they might be on a worship team.
 A church needs Contemplatives, but also needs to make space for such a person.

-The mission of MC is to help cultivate Contemplatives, and to educate church leaders on the importance of partnering with Contemplatives.
-Church leaders aren't likely to be Contemplatives.
-But church leaders need Contemplatives to help them keep the focus of Church, and Christianity on a true knowing of God.
-Amen!
+The mission of MCCM is to help cultivate Contemplatives, and to educate church leaders on the importance of partnering with Contemplatives.

 bottom of page